Soldiers honored with awards for exceptional service

 |0

-This work, Soldiers honored with awards for exceptional service [Image 3 of 3], by Brian Gruspe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers honored with awards for exceptional service, by Robert Haynes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.